opendatacube/datacube-ows/docs/style_howto_components_nonlinear.rst

 can implement the style above using the supplied normalised difference function ``norm_diff``, all you have to do is pass in the band names.

-A list of avaialable band utility functions can be found `in the documentation <https://datacube-ows.readthedocs.io/en/latest/cfg_functions.html#band-utils-functions>`_.
+A list of available band utility functions can be found `in the documentation <https://datacube-ows.readthedocs.io/en/latest/cfg_functions.html#band-utils-functions>`_.

 Example: red-ndvi-blue (half scale)